 Pedernales Falls State Park is a wonderful getaway for many activities.
 Pack up the car and set up camp for a weekend of camping, hiking, and stargazing amid one of the area’s most beautiful landscapes.
 Enjoy white sandy beaches, giant boulders and rock formations, and overlooks that offer expansive vistas over the curvature of the Pedernales River.
 At night, it’s a popular spot to enjoy the wide-open sky full of stars.
 Without light pollution near the state park, the night sky reveals incredible displays of the Milky Way and planets.

 About 45 minutes outside of Austin, Spicewood, is home to Cypress Valley Canopy Tours—an incredible facility with a handful of zip lines set up in the canopy of its giant cypress trees.
-Tours are available both during the day and in the evening, and if you’d like to spend the night, you can take advantage of one of its treehouses that are scattered about the property.
+Tours are available both during the day and in the evening.

 Mount Bonnell is another longtime Austin favorite, which overlooks Lake Austin.
 A steep climb up concrete stairs, it’s a relatively short hike with an amazing reward at the top.
 Why not pack a picnic and head up late in the afternoon?
-(It’s a beautiful place to watch the sunset.)
-Insider’s tip, while you’re in the area, stop by Laguna Gloria, which is part of The Contemporary Austin.
-Its grounds are beautiful and feature an outdoor sculpture gallery, and neighboring Mayfield Park is home to incredible gardens and peacocks, both of which make for wonderful photo opportunities.
+It’s a beautiful place to watch the sunset!
+Insider tip: while you’re in the area, stop by Laguna Gloria, which is part of The Contemporary Austin.
+The beautiful grounds feature an outdoor sculpture gallery, and neighboring Mayfield Park is home to incredible gardens and peacocks, both of which make for wonderful photo opportunities.

 If family yoga is more your speed, join Yoga Hike for one of its excursions to nearby state parks for a yoga and hiking combo.
 Usually held on Saturdays, Yoga Hike plans adventures in parks just outside of Austin, like Pedernales Falls State Park and McKinney Falls, for dual hiking and yoga adventures.
 It’s a unique way to explore a trail while working in asanas and guided meditation by the host.